potpov/codesys_multicontroller/README.md

 1. start button is pressed and no items are detected
 2. scan code differs from item ID

+# credits

+this work was presented as final project for the "industrial and automotive" class at university of Modena. theory behing this code can be found on this paper: https://www.sciencedirect.com/science/article/pii/S2351978917304122

+# snapshots and demo
 Whole State-Chart

 ![alt text](https://ibin.co/4jnbh1GERq1e.jpg)